 She learns the art of acting and characterization at Jean-de-Brébeuf College and begins to work as a model and actress.
 With a Communications degree under her belt she is then accepted into Montreal's Dramatic Arts and Music Conservatory.

-In the 1990s, Joëlle's career takes off with her fierce portrayals of Roxanne, central character in Montréal, P.Q., and Alex, the driven ingenue in the cult-series Scoop.
-1996 brings true recognition: Joëlle's stunning performance as Alys Robi earns her the Artis Award for best actress in a television series as well as a Gémaux Award nomination.
+In the 1990s, Joëlle enjoys instant celebrity status thanks to her brilliant interpretation of the rebellious Roxanne, central character in Montréal, P.Q., and Alex, the driven ingenue in the cult-series Scoop.
+1996 brings true recognition: Joëlle's stunning performance as Alys Robi earns her the Artis Award for best actress in a television series as well as a Gémeaux Award nomination.

 Joëlle Morin is one of Quebec’s most beloved actresses.
 She has been a part of the arts scene for over twenty years.
 She spends her time between acting projects raising awareness and campaigning for the environment, equality, gay rights and animal conservation.